-The footprint, existing topography and city centre location make this a challenging build but off set by the advance logistical planning undertaken by Howard Civil Engineering prior to being awarded the scheme.
+The footprint, existing topography and city centre location made this a challenging build which was off set by the advance logistical planning undertaken by Howard Civil Engineering prior to being awarded the scheme.

 The works commenced in July 2017 with the groundworks package.

 In brief the substructure consists of a 3500m2 basement with foundations, drainage, retaining walls, earthworks and vertical columns and cores.

 The superstructure involves the construction of 6no blocks up to 8 stories high.

 • Substructures element including mass fill, reinforced bases and ground beams.

 • Drainage including a bespoke cellular attenuation tank designed to utilise the void behind the retaining wall thus reducing additional dig and backfill

 • Waterproof fibre reinforced ground floor construction with separate tanking membrane

 • Waterproof RC Retaining wall integral to the building to manage variation in levels onsite

 • Post tensioning floor construction from level 2/3